 On May 7, 2025, Findell Capital filed a preliminary proxy statement with the SEC.
+Findell Capital later amended this preliminary proxy statement on May 21, 2025.

 On May 8, 2025, we sent a letter to Findell Capital requesting additional information about the Findell Nominee's background.